ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 ### Product type

-The product type (not to be confused with variants) represents a collection of very similar products, that differ only for some characteristics.
+A product type (not to be confused with variants) represents a collection of very similar products that differ only for some characteristics.
 It is used to show a list of products in a tabular way, every product can be added to basket directly from this overview page.

 ![Product type](img/image2018-4-4_18-26-27.png)